LeonPakzad/osmorte/README.md

 - adding amenity to the following in        src->controllers->placeControllers.ts
     - cols,
     - availablePlaceTypes
-    - where availablePlaceTypes are used as switch case
+    - switch cases for amenity CRUD
 - add the new amenity attributes to templates->placeAttributes

 ### delete amenitys